Your KiwiSaver funds and bankruptcy

 Paying a tax liability or student loan using a foreign superannuation transfer

-If you transferred funds from a foreign superannuation fund into a KiwiSaver scheme, you may be able to withdraw from your savings.
+If you transferred funds from a foreign superannuation fund into a KiwiSaver scheme, you may be able to withdraw some of your savings.
 This can be used to pay tax due on your foreign superannuation scheme or foreign student loans.

 This is managed by your KiwiSaver provider, so you should contact them for more information.
 However, you can also work out how much you can withdraw by using our Partial withdrawal for foreign superannuation tax liability calculation sheet - IR496.

-Your KiwiSaver funds will become part of your estate when you die.
+Your KiwiSaver savings will become part of your estate when you die.
 Make sure the person looking after your will knows who your provider is.
-They’ll need to contact your provider to get your funds.
+They’ll need to contact your provider to get your savings.